trapeze-bell-peter/hamiltonian_comp/README.md

 Strengths or Ruby:
 - Expressive language
+- Pure OO - everything is an object
 - Widely used
 - Mature
 - Good debuggers available

 Weaknesses:
 - Slow
-- Poor support for parallel execution -
+- Poor support for parallel execution

 ## Crystal
 [Crystal](https://crystal-lang.org/) is a new language inspired by Ruby.
 It aims